-Operation at Activation of Freeze Protection Only - Where the auxiliary water heater is required to be activated if the heat pump cannot operate due to freeze protection, the heat pump can activate the auxiliary heater or pump.
+Low Ambient Temperature Heating Only - Where the auxiliary water heater is required to be activated due to low ambient conditions, the heat pump can activate an auxiliary heater or pump.
 There are many configurations depending on system design.
-Consult the Application Guide for details on the auxiliary boost function designed for this system.
+Refer to Application Guide for details on the auxiliary boost function designed for this system.